nomadbsd/NomadBSD/README.md

 To fully harness the potential of NomadBSD, ensure your hardware meets these prerequisites:

 - A flash drive with a minimum of 5GB of storage.
 - A system equipped with an AMD64 or I386 architecture, boasting at least a 1.2GHz CPU and 1GB of RAM (or 2GB when utilizing ZFS).
-These specifications are designed to provide a seamless NomadBSD experience.

 ## Building Your Custom Image